brewster1134/artist-manager/README.md

 This allows you to replace the contents of `slideshow.js.coffee` && `slideshow.css.sass` with a slideshow of your choosing...

 However you **WILL** have to update any views that use the slideshow to have the proper markup for your new slideshow.
-And any view-specific assets might need updated to pass any JS parameters to your new slideshow.
+And any view-specific assets might need updated to pass the proper JS parameters to your new slideshow.

 ### CSS